 "How do you really feel about Homestuck porn?"

 "It sure is full of naked fictional people having sex."

-- Most recently he said this:
+- He later said this:

 Andrew Hussie: The pornos happen fast, I will give them that.

 Thank GOD I aged them up to the ripe year of 15.
 Conscience totally fucking ameliorated.